Perfect taxon sampling and fixing taxon traceability: Introducing a class of phylogenetically decisive collections of taxon sets: Introduction

-In a recent study, \cite{sanderson_steel_2010} mathematically characterized so-called phylogenetically decisive sets of taxon sets.
-These sets consist of input taxon sets which have the property that all possible compatible input trees chosen for the input sets lead to a unique supertree.
-This is an interesting setting, as it shows that the decision which taxa to sample for each input tree may already ensure that the supertree of all input trees is unique.
-In this context, a set of taxon set which is phylogenetically decisive can also be referred to as a set of perfect taxon samples.
-However, the complexity of deciding whether or not a given set of taxon sets is phylogenetically decisive remained unknown.
+The example of $\sS'$ illustrates that the decision which taxa to sample for each input set $X$ may already ensure that the supertree of all input trees is unique -- even before a single tree is analyzed!
+In this context, a collection of taxon sets which is phylogenetically decisive can also be referred to as a set of perfect taxon samples.

-\begin{problem}[Phylogenetic decisiveness decision problem] Given a taxon set $X$ with $|X|=n$ and a set $\sS=\{Y_1,\ldots,Y_k\}$ of subsets of $X$, what is the complexity of determining whether $\sS$ is phylogenetically decisive or not? \end{problem}
+However, the computational complexity of the decision problem to decide whether a given collection of taxon sets is phylogenetically decisive when unroooted trees are considered remained unknown until recently, even though it is of high biological interest and even though the problem can be easily shown to be solvable in polynomial time whenever rooted trees are considered.
+The problem can be specified as follows:

-Problem \ref{decprob} was listed on the 2012 `Penny Ante' prize list of the Annual New Zealand Phylogenetics Meeting (\cite{pennyante}), and it is the aim of this paper to present a solution to the problem.
+\begin{problem}[(Unrooted) phylogenetic decisiveness decision problem] Given a taxon set $X$ with $\vert X\vert =n$ and a set $\sS=\{Y_1,\ldots,Y_k\}$ of subsets of $X$, decide if $\sS$ is phylogenetically decisive considering unrooted trees. \end{problem}